Joinery: History

 Many traditional wood joinery techniques use the distinctive material properties of wood, often without resorting to mechanical fasteners or adhesives.
-While every culture of woodworking has a joinery tradition, wood joinery techniques have been especially well-documented, and are celebrated, in the Indian, Chinese, European, and Japanese traditions.
-Because of the physical existence of Indian and Egyptian examples, we know that furniture from the first several dynasties show the use of complex joints, like the Dovetail, over 5,000 years ago.
+While every culture of woodworking has a joinery tradition, joinery techniques have been especially well-documented, and are celebrated, in the Indian, Chinese, European, and Japanese traditions.
+Surviving Indian and Egyptian furniture from the first several dynasties show the use of complex joints, such as the dovetail joint, more than 5,000 years ago.
 This tradition continued to other later Western styles.
-The 18th-century writer Diderot included over 90 detailed illustrations of wood joints for building structures alone, in his comprehensive encyclopedia published in 1765.
-While Western techniques focused on concealment of joinery, the Eastern societies, though later did, did not attempt to "hide" their joints.
+The 18th-century writer Denis Diderot included more than 90 detailed illustrations of wood joints for building structures alone, in his comprehensive Encyclopédie published in 1765.
+While Western techniques focused on concealment of joinery, joiners in the Eastern societies traditionally did not attempt to "hide" their joints.
 The Japanese and Chinese traditions in particular required the use of hundreds of types of joints.
 The reason was that nails and glues used did not stand up well to the vastly fluctuating temperatures and humid weather conditions in most of Central and South-East Asia.
-As well, the highly resinous woods used in traditional Chinese furniture do not glue well, even if they are cleaned with solvents and attached using modern glues.
+In addition, the highly resinous woods used in traditional Chinese furniture do not glue well, even if they are cleaned with solvents and attached using modern glues.

-As the trade modernized new developments have evolved to help speed, simplify, or improve joinery.
+As the trade, new developments have evolved to help speed, simplify, or improve joinery.
 Alongside the integration of different glue formulations, newer mechanical joinery techniques include "biscuit" and "domino" joints, and pocket screw joinery.

 Properties of wood

 Many wood joinery techniques either depend upon or compensate for the fact that wood is anisotropic: its material properties are different along different dimensions.

 This must be taken into account when joining wood parts together, otherwise the joint is destined to fail.
 Gluing boards with the grain running perpendicular to each other is often the reason for split boards, or broken joints.
 Some furniture from the 18th century, while made by master craftsmen, did not take this into account.
 The result is a masterful work that may suffer from broken bracket feet, which was often attached with a glued block, which ran perpendicular to the base pieces.
 The glue blocks were fastened with both glue and nails, resulting in unequal expansion and contraction between the pieces.
 This was also the cause of splitting of wide boards, which were commonly available and used during that period.

-In modern woodworking it is even more critical, as heating and air conditioning causes more severe respiration demands between the environment and the wood's interior fibers.
+In modern woodworking it is even more critical, as heating and air conditioning cause more severe respiration demands between the environment and the wood's interior fibers.
 All woodworking joints must take these changes into account, and allow for the resulting movement.
 Each wood species has a general respiration rate; a generally-assumed time length for acclimating a board to its locale is 1 year per inch of thickness.
 In preparing raw wood for eventual usage as furniture or structures, one must account for uneven respiration and changes in the wood's dimensions, as well as cracking or checking.